initialxy/initialxy-points/README.md

 ## Usage

-1. **Register Users**: Start by registering parent and kid users through the application interface.
+1. **Register Users**: Start by registering parent and child users through the application interface.
-2. **Parent Dashboard**: Parents can create tasks and rewards, view kids' points, and manage wishlist items.
+2. **Parent Dashboard**: Parents can create tasks and rewards, view children's points, and manage wishlist items.
-3. **Kid Dashboard**: Kids can view their tasks, submit wishlist items, and track their points.
+3. **Child Dashboard**: Children can view their tasks, submit wishlist items, and track their points.
 4. **API Access**: Developers can interact with the application's functionality through the REST API.

 ## API Documentation